 This course provides a detailed examination into the principles and practices of international marketing as it applies to today's global economy.
 In-depth studies and analysis will be made of trade and commercial policies and practices, as well as international product adaptation, promotion, distribution, and pricing strategies.
-The
+The student will examine the international marketing manager's role in the development of an export marketing program.

-Prerequisites: BA 343, MK 303 or permission of the instructor
+Prerequisites: BA 343 and MK 203